helenoid/Raneto/polymicrobial-systems/content-examples/usage/creating-pages.md

 You can use sub-folders as a way of creating "categories" of pages.
-For example if you create a sub-folder called `using-my-product` all of the pages inside that folder will appear under the **Using My Product** category in Raneto.
+For example if you create a sub-folder called `using-my-product` all of the pages inside that folder will appear under the **Using My Product** category in Polymicrobial Systems.
 You can create as many levels of sub-folder as you like but they will always appear as a top level category.

 Sub-folders will also be added to the page URL or "slug".
 See file naming below for more information.